 The subject was returned to the sidewalk and taken away for medical attention and a 72-hour hold in a Psych unit.
 Drew finished his story as the fuel dispenser shut off and I realized in that moment that something in me had changed.

-“Yeah, me too.
-Maybe a year and 4 months,” I said.
-“We have changed, can you feel it?”
+“Me, too.
+Maybe a year and 4 months.”
+I paused, “We have changed, can you feel it?”

-Drew said, “Yeah, that sort of thing used to bother me—I mean I am glad that our guys are OK, don’t get me wrong, but as far as the jumper…”
+“That sort of thing used to bother me—I mean I am glad that our guys are OK, don’t get me wrong—but as far as that 10-31 (attempted suicide) goes…”

-“Yeah, he’s just another in a long line, past and future,” I said, finishing his sentence.
+“Yeah, he’s just another in a long line, past and future.”

 We were both quiet, staring at the ground in front of us.
 I spoke first, “Is there hope for us, or are we destined to be increasingly more cynical the longer that we are here?”

-“I hope that there’s hope for us,” Drew said, “I’m gonna have to ponder this day for awhile.”
+“There’s gotta be hope for us.”
+Drew looked off into the distance, “I’m gonna have to ponder this day for awhile.”

 A New Awareness

-Over the years since my talk with Drew I have found numerous “shrines” on the bridge during the normal course of my day.
+Over the years I have found many “shrines” on the bridge during the normal course of my workday.
 People sometimes leave burning candles, vases of flowers and other mementos as tributes to loved ones, or friends, who have ended their lives on the bridge.

 Am I just Crazy?